Double affine Hecke algebras and congruence groups: The Coxeter presentation

 Let

 be defined as the extension to a group morphism of the map

-\begin{Prop} The map $\phi: \B(\dddot{X}_n) \to \Atilde(X_n^{{(1)}})$ is well defined. \end{Prop} \begin{proof} From Remark \ref{X-artin} we know that $X_{\th^\vee}\Theta^{-1}$ and $T_i$, $1\leq i\leq n$ satisfy the desired braid relations.
+\begin{Prop} The map $\phi: \B(\DDDot{X}_n) \to \Atilde(X_n^{{(1)}})$ is well defined. \end{Prop} \begin{proof} From Remark \ref{X-artin} we know that $X_{\th^\vee}\Theta^{-1}$ and $T_i$, $1\leq i\leq n$ satisfy the desired braid relations.
 Let us verify that $T_0^{-1}X_{\a_0^\vee}$ and $T_i$, $1\leq i\leq n$ satisfy the $a_{0i}a_{i0}$-braid relations.

 The claim is obvious if the $0$ node and the $i$ node are not connected in the Dynkin diagram.
 Therefore, we only need to verify the $\ell_0$-braid relation for $T_0^{-1}X_{\a_0^\vee}$ and $T_{i_\th}$.
 If $A=A_n^{(1)}$, $n \geq 2$, then the argument we present works also for the second simple root whose node is connected to the $0$ node.
-Remark that if $\ell_0=4$ there is nothing to prove.
+Remark that if $\ell_0=4$ there is nothing to prove and the same is true for $\ell_0=2$ by Lemma \ref{reducel=2bis}.

 If $\ell_0=1$ then,

 which is the $1$-braid relation for $T_0^{-1}X_{\a_0^\vee}$ and $T_{i_\th}$.